 Many kinds of dental damage not only affect your smile’s functionality; they also cause you pain.
 To relieve your discomfort, you can get:

-- A root canal.
-Our dentists remove infection from the interior of your tooth during this procedure so you can keep the tooth structure intact.
+- A Root Canal – Your dentist removes infection from the interior of your tooth during this procedure so you can keep the tooth structure intact.

-- A tooth filling.
-We stop decay with a filling.
-For larger cavities, we’ll use an inlay or onlay.
+- A Tooth Filling – We stop decay with a filling.
+For larger cavities, we’ll use an inlay, an onlay, or a crown.

-- A dental crown.
-A crown repairs many kinds of damage, including breaks and cracks.
+- A Dental Crown – A crown repairs many kinds of damage, including extensive decay, breaks, and cracks.
 It can also be used for cosmetic purposes such as covering stains.